kewisch/gdata-provider/README.md

 Report Issues
 -------------
-First of all, make sure you are the latest version of the Provider for Google Calendar.
+First of all, make sure you are using the latest version of the Provider for Google Calendar.

 For debugging, please enable calendar.debug.log and calendar.debug.log.verbose in the advanced config editor (`Options > Advanced > General > Config Editor`) and check the logs in the error console